NijiDigital/NetworkStack/README.md

-# NDNetworkStack
+# NetworkStack

-NDNetworkStack is an networking library wrapping Alamofire, Rx, OAuth and replay mechanism in a reactive abstract API
+NetworkStack is an networking library wrapping Alamofire, Rx, OAuth and replay mechanism in a reactive abstract API

 ## License